-The numbers 10/20/10 on your auto insurance policy are giving you the monetary limits on your liability coverages.
+The numbers 10/20/10 on your auto insurance policy represent the monetary limits on your liability coverage.

 If one person was severely injured, then that individual's medical expenses could easily exceed your per person limit of $10,000 for bodily injury liability -- meaning you'd be responsible for the excess medical bills your insurance didn't pay.

 If you hit numerous cars in your accident, then you would also likely exceed your $10,000 property damage liability limit.
-If you totaled out a couple of car say each worth $8,000 each than the other parties would have at least $16,000 dollars worth of claims and once again exceeding your property damage liability limits of $10,000 -- like the injuries did with your bodily injury coverage.
+If you totaled out a couple of cars, each worth $8,000, then the other parties would have at least $16,000 dollars worth of claims, exceeding your property damage liability limits of $10,000 -- like the injuries did with your bodily injury coverage.

-While financial circumstances do not allow all to raise their liability limits, it's recommended that you buy as you can afford.
-The insurance industry's recommended coverage amount is 100/300 for bodily injury liability coverage.
-This would give you coverage of $100,000 per person and a total of $300,000 per incident.
-A limit of at least $50,000 for property damage liability coverage is recommended.
+While financial circumstances do not allow everybody to raise their liability limits, it's recommended that you buy as much car insurance as you can afford.
+The insurance industry's recommended coverage amount is 100/300/50: $100,000 per person and $300,000 per incident for bodily injury and $50,000 for property damage liability coverage.